meosch/docker-localdevdrupal/README.md

 * Apache 2.2
 * MySQL 5.6
 * PHP 5.6
-* Drupal 7.x, [Web Experience Toolkit distribution](https://www.drupal.org/project/wetkit) 4.0, development edition (optionally supports current Drupal)
+* ~~Drupal 7.x, [Web Experience Toolkit distribution](https://www.drupal.org/project/wetkit) 4.0, development edition (optionally supports current Drupal)~~
 * [Composer](https://getcomposer.org/)
 * Drush 7.x version
 * Adminer latest
 * Supervisor
 * nano, vim, git and Mercurial (hg)

-When launched, the container will contain a ready-to-install Drupal distribution, with no database configured.
-You need to first create a database by using Adminer off the web root at `/adminer.php`, then select one of PostgreSQL, MySQL or SQLite as a database, when kicking off a Drupal install.
+~~When launched, the container will contain a ready-to-install Drupal distribution, with no database configured.
+You need to first create a database by using Adminer off the web root at `/adminer.php`, then select one of PostgreSQL, MySQL or SQLite as a database, when kicking off a Drupal install.~~

+A MySQL data base is created if none exists.

+* Database name: drupal
+* Database username: drupal
+* User password: drupalrocks

 ### Passwords

-* Drupal: `admin:admin`
+* ~~Drupal: `admin:admin`~~
 * MySQL: `root:` (no password)
 * SSH: `root:root`
 * Supervisor `supervisor:supervisor`